OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 ## Calculating Concurrent Tasks

 Except in extreme cases, you will be processing between 5-10 concurrent tasks for quite some time.
 There might be one or two times when you go over that limit, but those tasks will queue for a few minutes before being processed.
-When you see more and more tasks being queued, then time to add capacity.
+When you see more and more tasks being queued, then it's time to add capacity.

 Some reference points to consider:
-- One customer has ~10,000 deployment targets, 120 projects, and do about 400-500 deployments a day.
+- One customer has ~10,000 deployment targets, 120 projects and performs 400-500 deployments a day.
 Their instance is configured to handle 160 concurrent tasks with a burst on Sundays to 320 tasks.
-- Another customer has ~1400 deployment targets, 800 projects, and do about 600-700 deployments a day.
+- Another customer has ~1400 deployment targets, 800 projects and performs 600-700 deployments a day.
 Their instance is configured to handle 100 concurrent tasks.

 ## Windows Server recommended over Octopus Linux Docker image

 Our recommendation is to use Windows Server over the Octopus Linux Docker image unless you are okay with **all** these conditions:
 - You have no plans to use Active Directory authentication and will use Okta, Azure AD, Google Auth, or the built-in username and password.
 The current version of the Octopus Linux Docker image doesn't support Active Directory.
 - You are okay running at least one [worker](/docs/infrastructure/workers/index.md) to handle tasks typically done by the Octopus Server.
 The Octopus Linux Docker image doesn't include PowerShell Core or Python.
-- You are familiar with Docker concepts, specifically around debugging containers, volume mounting and networking.
+- You are familiar with Docker concepts, specifically around debugging containers, volume mounting, and networking.
 - You are comfortable with one of the underlying hosting technologies for Docker containers; Kubernetes, ACS, ECS, AKS, EKS, or Docker Swarm.
 - You understand Octopus Deploy is a stateful, not a stateless application, requiring additional monitoring.

 :::hint
-Due to how Octopus stores the paths to various BLOB data (task logs, artifacts, packages, etc), you cannot run both Windows and Octopus Linux containers in the same Octopus Deploy instance.
+Due to how Octopus stores the paths to various BLOB data (task logs, artifacts, packages, etc.), you cannot run both Windows, and Octopus Linux containers in the same Octopus Deploy instance.
 It has to be either all Windows or all containers.
 :::

-We are confident in the Octopus Linux Docker image's reliability and performance, after all, Octopus Cloud runs on the Octopus Linux containers in AKS clusters in Azure.
-But to use the Octopus Linux Docker image in Octopus Cloud we made some design decisions and create custom workflows due to the above limitations.
+We are confident in the Octopus Linux Docker image's reliability and performance.
+After all, Octopus Cloud runs on the Octopus Linux container in AKS clusters in Azure.
+But to use the Octopus Linux Docker image in Octopus Cloud, we made some design decisions and create custom workflows due to the above limitations.
 We do not offer Active Directory authentication and requiring Octopus ID instead.
 Octopus Cloud disables the built-in worker and uses [dynamic workers](/docs/infrastructure/workers/dynamic-worker-pools.md).
-Finally, we have a process which injects custom logging file to output the server logs to our [Seq](https://datalust.co/seq) instance so we can debug any issues.
+Finally, we have a process that injects a custom logging configuration to output the server logs to our [Seq](https://datalust.co/seq) instance so we can debug any issues.

 :::hint
 Below is the default configuration for Octopus Cloud.
 We've found this provides the resources necessary for 10 concurrent tasks.
-Anything more and we have to either increase the Docker image resources or database resources.
+Anything more, and we have to either increase the container or database resources.

 - Docker images hosted on AKS clusters with the CPU set to 400m and a limit of 4000m, memory set to 400Mi with the limit set of 4Gi.
 - Azure SQL database with 50 DTUs.
 - Azure File Storage hosting all the BLOB data.
 :::

 We are currently working with our existing customers on what best practices look like to self-host the Octopus Linux Docker image.
-If you'd like further recommendations beyond this document, please reach out to the customer solutions team at advice@octopus.com.
+If you'd like further recommendations beyond this document, please reach out to the customer solutions team at [advice@octopus.com](mailto:advice@octopus.com).

 ## Small-Medium Scale Configuration